Table of content

 </button>

-state of the content, the screen read can announce the current state to the
+By updating aria-expanded based on the state of the content, the screen reader can announce the current state to the user.

 - aria-disabled: indicates that an element is disabled and cannot be interacted with.